 Váli Pincészet (location; 10 hectares / 25 acres; [email protected]; +36 30 940 5232): Part winery, part farm-to-table restaurant and guest house, Péter Váli’s small estate is a true labor of love.
 The domain is tucked away in rolling vineyards, away from all signs of civilization in the tiny village of Badacsonyörs.
 Péter is a certified organic winemaker who believes that native grapes like kéknyelű and budai zöld can best express the local soil.
 His white wines are balanced and elegant and found across fine dining restaurants in Hungary.
 The guest houses consist of nicely renovated peasant homes.

 Borbély Családi Pincészet (location; 23 hectares / 57 acres; [email protected]; +36 30 927 1414): Borbély is one of the longstanding family wineries of Badacsony, operating on 23 hectares (57 acres) with plots scattered across the neighboring volcanic hills.
 From easygoing fresh roses to complex wines made on 50-year-old vineyards, they serve a wide market.
-Borbély’s barrel-aged olaszrizlings have earned critical acclaim and are regarded as some of the best in Hungary.
+Borbély’s barrel-aged olaszrizlings have earned critical acclaim and are regarded as some of the most complex in Hungary.
 My favorite is the 2016 single-vineyard from Bács-hegy, showing off the best of the grape and the local soil: bright and balanced with subtle flavors of almond.

 Bencze Családi Birtok (location; 19 hectares / 47 acres; [email protected]; +36 30 726 5311): István Bencze has been one the pioneers of Hungary’s natural wine movement.
 He uses organic and biodynamic farming on his 19-hectare vineyard in Szent-György Hill and makes wines with as little technological intervention as possible, for example without added yeasts for fermentation and only very low doses of sulfites, if any.
 He has earned most attention for his pinot noirs, and lately his furmint-based sparkling wines.